-Summer is just a month away, with its long, golden days beckoning us outdoors for warm-weather adventures.
+Summer is less than a month away, with its long, golden days beckoning us outdoors for warm-weather adventures.
 Don’t let fall sneak up on you without making the most of this sunshiny season!
 Here are 12 ways to make the most of summertime in the redwoods.

 - Join a backpacking trip.
-This summer California State Parks is hosting three backpacking trips in the Santa Cruz area, famous for its beautiful redwood forests.
-The trips range from two to three nights with options for every experience level.
+This summer California State Parks is hosting backpacking trips in the Santa Cruz area, famous for its beautiful redwood forests.
+The trips range from two to three nights with and are moderate to strenuous.

 - Camp under the canopy.
 Day hikes through the fragrant forest, evenings circled ‘round the campfire — summer’s drier days make for perfect camping conditions.
-Use the Explore Coast Redwoods eGuide or online trip planning tool to discover your next camping trip.
+Use the League’s free guide 12 Incredible Parks for Camping in the Redwoods, or our free online trip planning tool to discover your next camping trip.
 Keep in mind that since summer is prime camping time in the redwoods, reservations are recommended.

 - Find a sweet swimming hole.
 Nothing says “summer” like a refreshing outdoor swim.
 The huge, bright-aqua swimming hole at Richardson Grove State Park is calm and deep; here are four more swimming spots for you to include in your warm-weather adventures.